foss-for-synopsys-dwc-arc-processors/embarc_mli/examples/example_har_smartphone/README.md

 Quick Start
 --------------

-Example supports building using MetaWare Development tools and ARC GNU toolchain
+Example supports building using MetaWare Development tools and ARC GNU toolchain and running with MetaWare Debuger on nSim simulator.

-I) Build with MetaWare Development tools
+### Build with MetaWare Development tools

     Build requirements:
         - MetaWare Development tools version 2018.12 or higher
         - gmake

-Here we will consider building for hw/em9d.tcf template. hw/em9d.tcf template is a default template for this example.
+Here we will consider building for [/hw/em9d.tcf](/hw/em9d.tcf) template.
+This template is a default template for this example.
 Other templated can be also used.

 0. embARC MLI Library must be built for required hardware configuration first.
 See [embARC MLI Library building and quick start](/README.md).